brandad-systems/game_of_life/README.md

 Finaly just uncomment line 23 or 24 in `MatrixSequenceViewer` and comment in line 21 instead. then run `MatrixSequenceViewer`

-## Example arrays for "Langton's Ant":
+## Example arrays/steps for "Langton's Ant":

+Find the ONE error in  the following example steps! and add another step at the end!

 ### example start 6x6 array:  the ant on x=2,y=3, direction=west,  "." is a white field, "■" is a black field
 ```
 ......